superhac/OSEP/README.md

 ## dinvoke-pinject-aes.cs

 Same as above except it uses process injection.
 Default is "explorer".
+This is based on the work of [FatCyclone D/Invoke in C#](https://github.com/FatCyclone/D-Pwn) with the AV bypasses stripped and I added AES128 ECB encryption.

 ## aes-encrypt.py